sahat/jsrecipes/posts/frontend/advanced/organizing-code-with-requirejs.md

 In the Summer 2013, I decided to learn Backbone.js.
 The best way to learn any new technology is to build a side-project with it.
 And so I did - [New Eden Faces](http://newedenfaces.com).
-Projects that I used a reference  had all their JavaScript code located either in a single **app.js** file or accross multiple scripts that were then loaded separately in **index.html**.
+Projects that I used a reference  had all their JavaScript code located either in a single **app.js** file or across multiple scripts that were then loaded separately in **index.html**.
 It was a simple concept and I could understand that code.
 I strongly believed that Require.js syntax was so idiotic that I couldn't help but wonder why anyone in the right mind would use it.
 The benefits of Require.js didn't come